-A blunt is to a joint what a cigar is to a cigarette.
-Or more simply, it is a cigar that has been emptied of its loose-leaf tobacco and filled with cannabis.
+A blunt is a cigar that has been emptied of its loose-leaf tobacco and filled with cannabis.
 While not quite as iconic as the standard joint, the cultural significance of the blunt cannot be ignored.

-Many prefer the added buzz created by the mix of cannabis and its tobacco wrap, while others appreciate the variety of flavors available in a lot of cigarillos and blunt wraps.
+Many prefer the added buzz created by the mix of cannabis and its tobacco wrap, while others appreciate the variety of flavors available in cigarillos and blunt wraps.

-Rolling a blunt has its own issues, as opposed to rolling a joint, so to help you roll up your own, we’ve prepared a simple guide to blunt rolling.
+Rolling a blunt has its own nuances as opposed to rolling a joint.
+Check out our simple guide to learn how to roll one.

 Advantages of smoking a blunt

 People tend to either love or hate blunts.
-The main complaint against them is they have tobacco and can make for a harsh smoke.
+The main complaint against them is that they have tobacco and can have a harsh smoke.

 Some reasons people prefer blunts are:

-- Heightened effects: the tobacco adds a buzziness and energy to your high
+- Heightened effects: Tobacco adds a buzziness and energy to your high

 - Slow burn: Blunts burn slower than joints, so they last a lot longer in your smoking circle